vinodotdev/docs.vino.dev/content/en/docs/Getting started/7-webassembly-microservices.md

 linkTitle: "WebAssembly Microservices"
 weight: 6
 description: >
-  Use `vow` to turn any WebAssembly module into a standalone microservice
+  Use `vow` to turn any WebAssembly module into a standalone microservice for free.
 ---

 To turn your WebAssembly module into a microservice, change the command you use with `vow` from `run` to `serve` and remove the extra flags.
 That's it.